andressadotpy/andressadotpy.github.io/_posts/2020-04-06-understanding-oop-part-1.md

 ---
 layout: post
-title: Thinking OOP - Part 1
+title: Thinking OOP
 tags: [OOP, OOD, Object-Oriented Programming, Object-Oriented Design, Python]
 ---

-# Thinking OOP - Part 1
+# Thinking OOP

 It's been a while since my last post and just now, as things in the whole world are very weird, I'm back.
 So, **#StayAtHome** and keep up with me!
 Lately, I'm deepening my knowledge in Object-Oriented programming and reviewing some concepts about this paradigm.
-So, I decided to make a series of posts about OOP and *how to think* in an Object-Oriented manner.
-In this first part I will be talking about some fundamental concepts that will help us design better Object-Oriented Software, such as *Abstraction*, *Encapsulation* and *Information Hiding*.
+So, I decided to make a post about OOP and *how to think* in an Object-Oriented manner.
+I will be talking about some fundamental concepts that will help us design better Object-Oriented Software, such as *Abstraction*, *Encapsulation* and *Information Hiding*.
 Also, I explain **what is an object** and why choose the OO approach.

 I'm using as bibliography [Python3 - Object-Oriented Programming](https://www.amazon.com/Python-3-Object-Oriented-Programming/dp/1849511268) and [Designing Object-Oriented Software](https://www.amazon.com.br/Designing-Object-Oriented-Software-Rebecca-Wirfs-Brock/dp/0136298257).
 Both are very good books that I recommend reading.
 If you are studying Python, *Python3 - Object-Oriented Programming* is an amazing book to read after having some basic knowledge about the language.
 I read it twice already and always use it when I need to remember something.